RTLB training and support for study

 - the second RTLB appointee in a job-share position (if the other job-share partner has received the study award).

-Detailed information can be found on the Ministry’s website, Resource Teachers: Learning and Behaviour Study Award.
+Detailed information can be found on the Ministry’s website, Learning Support Study Awards and Scholarships.

 When an RTLB is in training, the cluster sets aside funds to purchase textbooks.
 These textbooks become a cluster resource.